mreymann/mitempr/README.md

  - call external callback scripts
  - define sensors in a config file & filter defined sensors
  - add flags and options to binary
- - and many more stuff to fiddle with ;-)
+ - and many more things to fiddle with ;-)